apostrophecms/apostrophe-documentation/modules/apostrophe-pieces/browser-apostrophe-pieces-manager-modal.md

 own implementation.
 ### reflectChoiceInCheckbox(*id*)
-Reflect the current selection state of the given id by checking or unchecking the relevant box, if currently visible
+Reflect the current selection state of the given id by checking or unchecking the relevant box based on whether it is included in `self.getIds()`
 ### getCheckbox(*id*)
 Return a jquery object referencing the checkbox for the given piece id
+### getVisibleIds()
+Return array of ids corresponding to the items currently visible in the modal's list view, whether checked or not
 ### displayChoiceInCheckbox(*id*, *checked*)
 Set the display state of the given checkbox. returns a jQuery object referencing the checkbox, for the convenience